MatijaVeselinovic/DataParser/README.md

 # DataParser
-A cool app for parsing .log documents
+A cool app for parsing a very specific .log document